FusionAuth/fusionauth-site/astro/src/content/articles/authentication/why-passwordless-authentication-matters.md

 ### Client to Authenticator Protocol

 The Client to Authenticator Protocol serves as the communication bridge between the Browser and the authenticator device.This ensures the authentication process is seamless, and effective.
-Whether it's the biometric sensors on your smartphone or a specialized security key like a Ubikey, the Client to Authenticator Protocol facilitates the exchange of information, making it possible to verify your identity with confidence.
+Whether it's the biometric sensors on your smartphone or a specialized security key like a Yubikey, the Client to Authenticator Protocol facilitates the exchange of information, making it possible to verify your identity with confidence.

 ### Platform and Browser Support